Lady Vic: Fictional character biography

 Lady Elaine is descended from a long line of British soldiers and mercenaries, and a genuine English aristocrat.
 The money she earns from her secret career helps prevent foreclosure on her impoverished family estate.

-She completes an assignment for Blüdhaven gang boss Antonio "Angel" Marin and returns to Blüdhaven to collect her fee, and is upset to find Marin missing.
-She tracks down Marin's lawyer and threatens to kill his young daughter if she isn't paid—a threat she definitely would have carried out if Nightwing had not intervened.
+Lady Vic completes an assignment for Blüdhaven gang boss Antonio Marin and returns to Blüdhaven to collect her fee, and is upset to find Marin missing.
+She tracks down Marin's lawyer and threatens to kill his young daughter if she is not paid—a threat she definitely would have carried out if Nightwing had not intervened.
 Dudley Soames informs her that Marin had been replaced by Blockbuster and offers to pay her fee, with a retainer to continue working for him.

-Elaine is one of Blockbuster's hirelings tasked with tracking down Oracle.
-When Blockbuster was dying of heart failure, Elaine is entrusted with locating Gorilla City in Africa, and finding a replacement heart.

-Lady Vic is sent to eliminate Tarantula, Blockbuster's latest ally, when Tarantula had disobeyed his orders.
-Tarantula defeats Lady Vic, shooting her in the stomach.

 During the Infinite Crisis, Lady Vic appeared as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 One Year Later, Lady Vic is hired by Doctor Psycho and Cheshire in an attempt to destroy the Secret Six.
 Together with Double Dare, she faces Deadshot in a park with his wife and child, who run away once the attackers appear.
-Unarmed, Deadshot is easily defeated by Double Dare and is about to be executed by Lady Vic when his wife throws him a gun, allowing him to get the upper hand.
+Unarmed, Deadshot is easily defeated by Double Dare and is about to be executed by Vic when his wife throws him a gun, allowing him to get the upper hand.
 Deadshot considers killing his would-be assassins but allows them to escape, not wanting to shoot them in front of his daughter.

-When not on a job, she rests easy in the company of her hulking manservant Bivens.
-Her drink of choice is Darjeeling tea.
-More recently, she was seen among the new Injustice League and is one of the villains featured in Salvation Run.
+Lady Vic was later seen among the new Injustice League and is one of the villains featured in Salvation Run.
 She also appears chasing the Secret Six to obtain a valuable "Get Out of Hell Free" card.
 Shortly after, Bane takes her on in his incarnation of the Six when the others leave.
-She is later shot in both knees by Deadshot and left to die in Skartaris.

-In The New 52, Lady Vic makes her debut in the series Batwing.
-Vic would show up in DC Rebirth and after failing the reborn Heretic, she'd be killed.